Health Lifestyle

 Find out what skin care ingredients you should avoid for their toxic chemicals and damaging effects on your health.

-By AnnMarie Gianni, Founder of AnnMarie Skin Care.
-This article concludes with a link to an AnnMarie Skin Care product that is free of the toxic ingredients listed.
+By Annmarie Gianni, Founder of Annmarie Skin Care.
+This article concludes with a link to an Annmarie Skin Care product that is free of the toxic ingredients listed.

-The answer is yes!
+Thankfully, the answer is yes!

 1. Parabens